Blokz101/Obsidian-Vault/Vault/Periodic Table.md

 	- Arranged by the number of [[Subatomic Particles]] in their [[Atom|Atoms]] and by their properties.
 - ## Groups vs Periods
 	- Periods are rows, there are 7 periods.
-	- Groups are columns, there are 18 groups.
+	- Groups/Families are columns, there are 18 groups.
 - ## [[Metal|Metals]] vs [[Non-Metal|Non-Metals]]
 	- [[Metal|Metals]] are generally on the left $2/3$s of the table.
 	- [[Metalloid|Metalloids]] are on a diagonal line running from approximately B to At.